GrahamCampbell/Laravel-Throttle/README.md

 // the attempt function will hit the throttle, then return check var_dump(Throttle::attempt($request));

-// this is the same as writing var_dump(Throttle::hit($request)->check());
+// so this is the same as writing var_dump(Throttle::hit($request)->check());

 // and, of course, the same as